 I ask for at least 24 hours notice if you need to cancel.
 Non attendance may incur a cancellation fee.

-I hold full professional indemnity and public liability insurance and have an up to date CRB certificate.
+I hold full professional indemnity and public liability insurance and have an up to date DBS certificate.

-I offer counselling in a quiet private and comfortable environment from my consulting room in Harpenden..
-No toilet facilities are available.
+I offer counselling in a quiet private and comfortable environment from my consulting room in Harpenden.
+Sorry but no toilet facilities are available.

 I am within easy reach of M25 junction 21A and 22 and Junction 7 Redbourn of the M1.
 I am 5 minutes drive from St Albans and 10 minutes drive from Luton.